RagnarB83/ash-documentation/docs/Geometry-optimization.rst

 The interface to the geomeTRIC optimization library allows efficient optimization in multiple coordinate systems: TRIC, HDLC, DLC, Cartesian, redundant internals.
 Constraints and frozen atoms are supported natively.
 Any ASH theory object can be used using in principle any available Hamiltonian (implemented analytical gradient strongly recommended though).
-Furthermore, the "ActiveRegion" feature allows definition of an active region that allows efficient QM/MM optimizations of large systems (where most atoms are frozen).
+Furthermore, the "ActiveRegion" feature allows definition of an active region that allows efficient QM/MM optimizations of large systems (where most atoms are typically frozen).
 Only the active region coordinates are in this case passed to geomeTRIC.
-ASH features a full-featured interface to geomeTRIC that allows flexible constraint input, QM/MM optimizations (via ActiveRegion feature), relaxed and unrelaxed 1D/2D surface scans (see  :doc:`surfacescan`) and more.
+ASH features a full-featured interface to geomeTRIC that allows flexible constraint input, QM/MM optimizations (via ActiveRegion feature), relaxed and unrelaxed 1D/2D surface scans (see  :doc:`surfacescan`), saddlepoint optimizations and more.

 If you use geometry optimizations in ASH using the geomeTRIC library make sure to cite the article:

 *Geometry optimization made simple with translation and rotation coordinates*  by    Lee-Ping Wang, Chenchen Song, *J. Chem.
 Phys.* **2016**, *144*, 214108.

+.. note:: Saddlepoint/TS optimizations are currently only available with the development version of geomeTRIC.
+This version can be installed like this: "conda install -c veloxchem geometric".
+  This will change with the 1.0 release of geomeTRIC.

 ######################################################
 geomeTRICOptimizer